 What to consider before filing a complaint

 No. Horses are predisposed to form a thicker hair coat in the winter months to provide warmth.
-While some equine owners may prefer to blanket their horses in inclement weather, most horses, ponies and mules do just fine without a blanket.
+While some equine owners may prefer to blanket their horses in inclement weather, most horses, ponies, and mules are fine without a blanket.

 Not necessarily.
 Dairy cattle can appear thinner than beef cattle as much of their dietary intake goes to milk production.
 It is common to see some of a dairy cow’s rib, hip and back bones.
 Age can also be a factor in body weight for all types of livestock.